 - Analyze test results to identify areas for improvement.

-Skimping on testing and quality assurance is a hard no for startups as these activities help pinpoint areas where the user experience is clunky, confusing, or frustrating.
-Also, user testing sessions can provide valuable insights into user behavior and pain points, helping you iterate on your MVP.
+Skimping on testing and quality assurance is a hard no for startups, as these activities help pinpoint areas where the user experience is clunky, confusing, or frustrating.
+Additionally, user testing sessions offer valuable insights into user behavior and pain points, while also helping to double-check your security and compliance posture.

 Launching your MVP